farizrahman4u/loopgpt/README.md

 ### 🔁 Continuous Mode 🔁

 If `continuous` is set to `True`, the agent will not ask for the user's permission to execute commands.
-Use it at your own risk as it can go into infinite loops!
+It may go into infinite loops, so use it at your own risk!

 ```python
 agent.cli(continuous=True)
 ```

-### 💾 Save and Load Agent State 💾
+### 💾 Saving and Loading Agent State 💾

-You can save the agent's state to a json file with:
+You can save an agent's state to a json file with:

 ```python
 agent.save("ResearchGPT.json")
 ```

-This saves the agent's configuration (model, name, description etc) as well as its internal state (conversation state, memory, tools states etc).
+This saves the agent's configuration (model, name, description etc) as well as its internal state (conversation state, memory, tool states etc).
 You can also save just the confifguration by passing `include_state=False` to `agent.save()`:

 ```python
 agent.save("ResearchGPT.json", include_state=False)
 ```

-You can then pick up where you left off with:
+Then pick up where you left off with:

 ```python
 import loopgpt